Norman, OK Solar Panels

 Leasing Solar Panels

-In Norman, Palmetto offers solar lease options for customers served by Oklahoma Electric Coop (OEC), Oklahoma Gas & Electric (OG&E), and Public Service of Oklahoma (PSO).
-With a solar lease, you pay a fixed monthly amount—making your energy costs predictable and easy to budget.
+If you’d rather not pay the full cost of a solar system upfront, Palmetto offers a solar lease through its LightReach program — available to Norman homeowners served by Oklahoma Electric Cooperative (OEC), Oklahoma Gas & Electric (OG&E), and Public Service of Oklahoma (PSO).
+With a lease, you pay a fixed monthly amount — for example, around $111/month for a medium-sized home — while Palmetto owns and maintains the system.

 Go solar without the investment